How to Potty Train Step by Step

 Your child will not necessarily know how to use the potty.
 Show him and let him try himself.
 Help him take his pants off and just sit on the potty to get used to the idea.
 Praise him for trying and keep the praise coming!

 Once she gets up, explain the importance of washing her hands even if she is not successful.
 Washing hands after going to the potty or toilet should become a habit, and it is our job to ensure that it does.

 Get your child on board

 On the first day, take her to the potty every hour.
 After about 2 or 3 days, take her to the potty every 2 hours.
 Praise her for trying even if she is not successful.
-In addition to the scheduled potty trips you might have some unscheduled ones when you happen to notice that she needs to go or half way through an accident.
+In addition to the scheduled potty trips, you might have some unscheduled ones when you happen to notice that she needs to go or halfway through an accident.
 Try and look out for the signs and get to the potty as soon as possible.
-During the first few days you might want to keep the potty nearby and not necessarily in the bathroom particularly if you have stairs on the way to the bathroom or a relatively far way to go.
-After a few days you will establish how often you need to schedule potty visits and will not need to go as often.
+During the first few days, you might want to keep the potty nearby and not necessarily in the bathroom, particularly if you have stairs on the way to the bathroom or a relatively far way to go.
+After a few days, you will establish how often you need to schedule potty visits and will not need to go as often.

 Make the process fun and enjoyable

-Watch potty training DVD’s, read books, sing a potty song in the bathroom, etc. There are many more things that you can do to make it fun such adding blue food coloring to the water and watching it change color.
+Watch potty training DVD’s, read books, sing a potty song in the bathroom, etc. There are many more things that you can do to make it fun, such as adding blue food coloring to the water and watching it change color.
 Throw a few pieces of cereal in the toilet and try and aim as close to them as possible.